Steve-Mcl/node-red-contrib-buffer-parser/README.md

 * Input data can come from not only a msg property but also a flow or global property
 * Input data can be a 16bit array (common plc data format) simplifying working with PLC type data arrays
 * Output results can be multiple messages as ``topic` and `payload`
-  - ideal for taking PLC data and seding it directly to MQTT
+  - ideal for taking PLC data and sending it directly to MQTT
 * Output results can be a single msg style output
   * ideal for converting multiple different data elements into one object to pass on to perhaps a template node for preparing a SQL or HTML statement using {{mustache}} formatting

 Install
 -------

 #### Pallet Manager...